-Children are not permitted in storerooms or the storage container unless accompanied by an educator

-- These areas are to be kept clean and orderly - Educators are to store heavier items on the ground or on bottom shelves to prevent injury. - To remain locked at all times.
+- Children are not permitted in storerooms unless accompanied by an educator - These areas are to be kept clean and orderly - Educators are to store heavier items on the ground or on bottom shelves to prevent injury. - To remain locked at all times.